Indiana State Police: Aircraft

 In 1948, the Indiana State Police acquired a Navion airplane.
 Aircraft continued to be utilized throughout the 1950s and the Aviation Section continued to grow having helicopters introduced into the air fleet.
 Today, the Indiana State Police have two fixed-wing aircraft, three helicopters and six pilots used for law enforcement throughout the state which are maintained by the Aviation Section, a part of the Special Operations Section.
 The Indiana State Police also conduct joint operations with the Indiana National Guard to combat against illegal outdoor cannabis cultivation sites.

 Service weapons

 In 2006, around 50 Glock .40 S&W handguns issued to state troopers were identified as defective, impairing function.
 The handguns were replaced with the Glock 17 9mm, which functioned perfectly.

 The Indiana State Police chose the SIGM400 rifle for its SWAT in 2012, and chose the SIG-Sauer P227 as its duty pistol, alongside the SIG-Sauer P365 as a backup pistol in 2019.

+In 2026, The Indiana State Police transitioned to the SIG-Sauer P320 as its duty pistol.

-Troopers are issued the Remington 870 12 gauge Police Magnum shotgun.
-Troopers are also issued an AR-15 styled rifle as their patrol rifle as a result of increasing gun violence across the country.
+Troopers are no longer issued the Remington 870 12 gauge Police Magnum shotgun.
+Troopers are issued the Sig M-400 rifle as their patrol rifle as a result of increasing gun violence across the country.